constrict0r/userconfig/README.rst

-This role do not expand files or URLs by default because the most common case is to specify URLs that points directly to a skeleton repository, so the default behaviour for this role is to treat file paths and URLs as plain text.
+This role do not expand files or URLs by default because the most common case is to specify URLs that points directly to a skeleton repository, so the default behavior for this role is to treat file paths and URLs as plain text.

-You can change the default behaviour by:
+You can change the default behavior by:

 * Setting the **expand** variable to *true*.